vihaannnn/Individual-Dataset/README.md

 # Individual Dataset
 This Repository is for the Individual Dataset for the AIPI course 510, created by Vihaan Swapneshkumar Nama.
-Make sure you are on the 'main' branch of the project.
+Make sure you are on the 'master' branch of the project.
 Other branches are provided to see commits and history.

 # Indian-Supreme-Court-Judgements-Chunked